wyuzhang/levelup-sdk-ios/README.md

 * **[LUMerchant](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUMerchant.html)**: A place of business that accepts LevelUp for payment.
 * **[LUMonetaryValue](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUMonetaryValue.html)**: Represents an amount of money of a specific currency.
 * **[LUOrder](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUOrder.html)**: An order that has been placed using LevelUp.
-* **[LURefund](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LURefund.html)**: A refund, associated with a specific order.
 * **[LUUser](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUUser.html)**: Represents a user of LevelUp.
-* **[LUUserAddress](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUUserAddress.html)**: A user's address.
-Users may have multiple addresses, such as home and work.

 ## Request Factories